fcelda/nsec5-draft/nsec5.md

 To do this, the server returns:

     ;; ->>HEADER<<- opcode: QUERY; status: NOERROR; id: 17332

     ;; QUESTION SECTION:
     ;; foo.a.example.org.
 IN      MX

     ;; AUTHORITY SECTION:
     example.org.
-3600    IN      SOA     a.example.org. hostmaster.example.org.
-2010111214 21600 3600 604800 86400
+3600 IN SOA     a.example.org. hostmaster.example.org. (
+                2010111214 21600 3600 604800 86400 )

     example.org.
-3600    IN      RRSIG   SOA 16 2 3600 20170412024301 20170313024301 5137 example.org. /rT231b1rH/p
+3600 IN RRSIG   SOA 16 2 3600 (
+                20170412024301 20170313024301 5137 example.org. /rT231b1rH/p )

-* This is an NSEC5PROOF RR for *.a.example.com.
+This is an NSEC5PROOF RR for *.a.example.com, with RDATA equal to the NSEC5 proof for *.a.example.com.
 Per {{precompute}}, this NSEC5PROOF RR may be precomputed.

     *.a.example.org.
 86400 IN NSEC5PROOF      48566 Aq38RWWPhbs/vtih

-* This is a s igned NSEC5 RR "matching" *.a.example.org with its CNAME and MX Type Bits cleared.
+This is a signed NSEC5 RR "matching" *.a.example.org with its CNAME and MX Type Bits cleared and its TXT Type Bit set.
 This NSEC5 RR has its owner name equal to the NSEC5 hash of *.a.example.org.
-  NSEC5 RRs are always precomputed.
+NSEC5 RRs are   precomputed.

     mpu6c4.example.org.
 86400 IN NSEC5   48566 0 O4K89V TXT RRSIG

     mpu6c4.example.org.
-86400 IN      RRSIG   NSEC5 16 3 86400 20170412024301 20170313024301 5137 example.org. m3I75ttcWwVC
+86400 IN RRSIG   NSEC5 16 3 86400 (
+                20170412024301 20170313024301 5137 example.org. m3I75ttcWwVC )

-* An NSEC5PROOF RR for foo.a.example.com.
-This
-    NSEC5PROOF RR must be computed on-the-fly.
+This is an NSEC5PROOF RR for foo.a.example.com.
+This NSEC5PROOF RR must be computed on-the-fly.

     foo.a.example.org.
 86400 IN NSEC5PROOF      48566 AjqF5FGGVso40Lda

-* This is a signed NSEC5 RR "covering" foo.a.example.org.
-The NSEC5 hash of
-    foo.a.example.org is FORDMO, and sorts in canonical order between this covering NSEC5 RR's Owner Name and Next Hashed Owner Name.
+This is a signed NSEC5 RR "covering" foo.a.example.org.
+The NSEC5 hash of foo.a.example.org is FORDMO, and sorts in canonical order between this covering NSEC5 RR's Owner Name (which is BAPROH) and Next Hashed Owner Name (which is JQBMG4).
+This proves the existence of the wildcard at closest encloser *.a.example.org. for any type other than MX or CNAME.
-    NSEC5 RRs are always precomputed.
+NSEC5 RRs are   precomputed.

     baproh.example.org.
 86400 IN NSEC5   48566 1 JQBMG4 A TXT RRSIG

     baproh.example.org.
-86400 IN      RRSIG   NSEC5 16 3 86400 20170412024301 20170313024301 5137 example.org. fjTcoRKgdML1
+86400 IN RRSIG   NSEC5 16 3 86400 (
+                20170412024301 20170313024301 5137 example.org. fjTcoRKgdML1 )

 # Change Log